friyiajr/friyiajr/README.md

 - 🌱 Learning how to make React Native animations with ReAnimated 2
 - 💬 Ask me about Bluetooth Low Energy, C++ and highly optimized mobile apps
 - 📫 Send me an [email](dfriyia@gmail.com)
-- ⚡ Fun fact - I am a huge fan of Super Smash Bros.
+- ⚡ Fun fact - I am a huge fan of Fitness Wearables and Super Smash Bros.
 Ultimate!

 ### Currently working with